 This came up on facebook but this is a good place to insert it.
 Whatever your Kibbe or Season,

 When do highlights in the hair look right?
-When the distance between the lightest and darkest approximates that in the rest of the colouring (except if you’re a Winter (where contrast rules are unique and addressed in those 3! videos)).
+When the distance between the lightest and darkest approximates that in the rest of the colouring.
 That’s how the hair can be a realistic extension of the head.

-Summer’s light colours are pastels, more ‘colourful’ than Winter’s icy colours.
+Summer light colours are pastels, more colourful than Winter icy colours.
 Also, their darks don’t get extremely dark.
 So there is not a big distance between the lightest and darkest colours.
 Soft Summer begins from a darker base colour position than the other Summers.
 Applying the pastel concept, their highlight will be darker than the other Summers too.
 Message for colourist: don’t overbleach or add back toners that are too light.

 Use a taupe highlight, like medium mushroon, for a tone on tone look.
 The colour is in your swatches.
 It is cooler than it is warm.
 But be careful.
 Someone sees warmth in the eye and the very neutrality of the skin and overestimates the warmth.
 Soft Summer is often getting coloured way too light and yellow so the face goes oily and yellow.
 This is not a butterscotch light, it’s taupe.